-fbpx Skip to main content
+Skip to main content

 How does it work?

-What patients will benefit the most from this innovation?
+Who will benefit most from this innovation?

-How much does this cost?
+How much does it cost?

 Does insurance cover the cost?

-Not yet, currently it is an out-of-pocket expense.
+Not yet.
+Currently, it is an out-of-pocket expense.

 Is it the only intraocular pressure home monitor available?